 Dr. Oz is with us.

-Um anyway, Dr. Oz, good to talk to you again.
+Anyway, Dr. Oz, good to talk to you again.

 I know you spent every waking hour, which is most of a 24-hour day working on this.

-Uh, you've been thinking deeply about how to do it successfully, small geographic area, New York City, high concentration of people.
+Small geographic area, New York City, high concentration of people.

 How do you do it?

-Well, uh, the good news is the social distancing is working, so we know that even if it's really painful, uh, we haven't we can fall back on part of the reason that in these new CDC guidelines are saying, you know, give it two weeks after you make a move and see if you're doing the right thing, the wrong thing, or just status quo.
+It's part of the reason that in these new CDC guidelines, they're saying, give it two weeks after you make a move and see if you're doing the right thing, the wrong thing, or just status quo.

-And that I bring that up because the only way for us to feel safe is to have testing.
+And I bring that up because the only way for us to feel safe is to have testing.

-We'll get back to that in a second, to have a medical community that's able to take care of problems if they happen.
+To have a medical community that's able to take care of problems if they happen.

-So you have a safety net, and then to be smart about assessing the risks, because you can't take big risks when you have vulnerable populations.
+And then to be smart about assessing the risks because you can't take big risks when you have vulnerable populations.

 It's just the reality of this virus, which has been described by people I trust as the most contagious ever.

-So let's start with the testing.
+So let's start off with the testing.

 It couldn't be that many more, you know, 50 to 85 times more.